 - Information regarding policy status, premium payment, claims processing, and claims payment is receivership specific and may be found by searching for the applicable insurer in Companies in Receivership.

-Responsibilities of the Receiver in a liquidation proceeding:
+Responsibilities of the Department in a liquidation proceeding:

-- Take possession of the assets of the insurer, including records, and administer them under court order
+- Marshal and take possession of the assets of the insurer, including records, and administer them under court order.

 - Employ, hire agents and counsel, and compensate those employed as appropriate